We are accepting new cases

 Hair Relaxer Lawsuit

-People diagnosed with uterine, endometrioid, or ovarian cancer after using hair relaxers are filing lawsuits.
-Learn about legal claims, affected products and case updates.
+People diagnosed with uterine, endometrial, or ovarian cancer after using hair relaxer products are filing lawsuits against the manufacturers of these chemical products.

 Case Overview